 Jay has been commissioned by CEOs, business leaders and entrepreneurs in New York, Las Vegas, Milan, Paris and London, including a limited-edition commission from a Las Vegas premier convention.
 Collectors around the globe are snapping up Jay’s work now before he, in the words of one collector, ‘blows up’ (assuming this refers to his market value increasing and not spontaneously combusting).
 More and more people are discovering Jay’s talents and commissioning him for private portraits as well as beginning their collection of his original artwork.

-He has worked with the BBC as a consultant, hosted his own breakfast and drive-time radio shows across London for 4 years, published 2 books and been blessed by ‘Del-Boy’ on the set of TV’s Only Fools & Horses!
+He has worked with the BBC as a consultant on magic programmes, hosted his own breakfast and drive-time radio shows across London for 4 years, published 2 books and been blessed by ‘Del-Boy’ on the set of TV’s Only Fools & Horses!

 Jay created the Riviera Fine Art Exhibition in 2014 to showcase work from himself and other artists, and has received national press and TV coverage.
 Jay also created Magic Moments, his charitable initiative which has raised over £75,000 for good causes to date.

 Jay lives in the funky sea-side town of Blackpool with his long-term partner Jen (herself an accomplished artist www.artbyjen.co.uk) He spends his time as a professional artist and part-time writer and on rare occasions is slightly comical.
 But only on rare occasions.
 This isn’t one of them.